Skip to main content

 The TL;DR: what matters, fast.

-When the Diella platform was introduced in January 2025 through Albania’s e‑government system, it seemed a quietly futuristic digital assistant.
-By September, when Albania declared Diella a cabinet‑level “Minister of State for Artificial Intelligence”, the world took notice.
+When Albania introduced the Diella platform in January 2025 through its e-government system, it seemed like another digital assistant.
+By September, when Albania declared Diella a cabinet-level "Minister of State for Artificial Intelligence", the world took notice.

 At its core, Diella started life as the chatbot for the national e-services portal (e-Albania) in January 2025.
 It helped citizens and businesses navigate online services, issue documents, and interface with state processes.